Matthew-Rimbert/Analyzing-Time-Series-Data/README.md

 - **Economic Indicators**: Studying trends in economic data to forecast future economic conditions.

 By using real-time data and sophisticated analysis techniques, this project demonstrates the practical applications of time series analysis in various business contexts.

-## 🎯 Objectives

-- Analyze time series data to extract meaningful statistics and identify trends.
-- Apply techniques such as calculating percentage changes and rolling window calculations.

-## 📝 Repository Structure